cmda-vr/documentation/summaries/learning-virtual-reality.md

 The feeling of total immersion is what we are striving for with virtual reality.

 ### What is Virtual Reality?
-Virtual reality has one goal; to convince you that you are somewhere else.
+Virtual reality has one goal: to convince you that you are somewhere else.
 It's doing this by tricking the brain.
-A variety of technologies achieve this;
+A variety of technologies achieve this:
-* Stereoscopic displays; 3d displays (head-mounted displays).
+* Stereoscopic displays: 3d displays (head-mounted displays).
 Produce stereo image that our eyes interpret as having three-dimensional depth.
-* Motion tracking hardware; low cost components to sense when our bodies move and our heads turn, so we can update the view.
+* Motion tracking hardware: low cost components to sense when our bodies move and our heads turn, so we can update the view.
-* Input devices; game controllers, body-tracking sensors etc.
+* Input devices: game controllers, body-tracking sensors etc.
-* Desktop and mobile platforms; Computer hardware and operating systems.
+* Desktop and mobile platforms: Computer hardware and operating systems.

 You can achieve full immersion with most of these four components.